dgtlmoon/changedetection.io-browser-extension/README.md

 **Step One** - Install via ~~WebShop~~ ( We are waiting for the developer store to authorise our account ) or Local install

-**Step Two** - Simply access your changedetection.io account/installation, then visit the <strong>"Settings"</strong> page and click on the <strong>"API &amp; Plugins"</strong> tab and I will automatically configure myself.
+**Step Two** - Simply access your changedetection.io account/installation, then visit the <strong>"Settings"</strong> page and click on the <strong>"API &amp; Plugins"</strong> tab and it will automatically configure itself.

 ## From WebStore